jinguangyin/Guangyin-Jin.github.io/_pages/talks.md

 5. AAAI Conference on Artificial Intelligence (AAAI), 2026
 6. Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2023
 7. Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2025
+8. Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2026
+9. ACM Conference on Knowledge and Information Management (CIKM), 2026
-8. International World Wide Web Conference (WWWW), 2023
+10. International World Wide Web Conference (WWWW), 2023

 {% if site.talkmap_link == true %}